Contextuality of the probability current in quantum mechanics

+Within Einsteinian relativity, we shall see that the situation is more complex since, for a system of several particles, it is not possible to define a probability current that takes consistent values in different Lorentz frames.
+The current therefore depends on the reference frame used by the observer and may be called contextual, by a slight generalization of the usual meaning of the word \textquotedblleft contextual\textquotedblright\ in quantum mechanics.

-The essence of our discussion is very similar to that already given by Hardy \cite{Hardy-1}, but here we emphasize the motion of the probability fuild and the role of the probability current, instead of the \textquotedblleft elements of reality\textquotedblright .
-In \S~\ref{galilean}, we first analyze the experiment within Galilean relativity, with absolute time.
-We show that, even in this simple case, the probability current exhibits unexpected contextual properties; in particular, it can change abruptly when the experimental conditions (the context) are slightly modified.
+The essence of our discussion is very similar to that already given by Hardy \cite{Hardy-1}, but here we emphasize the motion of the probability fluid and the role of the probability current, instead of the EPR \textquotedblleft elements of reality\textquotedblright\ \cite{EPR}.
+We feel that this pint of view may be useful, since most physicists are more familiar with the notion of probability current (often used in collision theory for instance) than with discussions on the foundations of physics.
+In \S~\ref{galilean}, we first analyze the experiment within Galilean relativity.
+We show that, even in this simple case, the probability current in configuration space exhibits peculiar contextual properties (dependence on the whole experimental setup); in particular, it can change abruptly when the experimental conditions (the context) are slightly modified.
 In \S~\ref{einsteinian} we discuss the same experiment within Einsteinian relativity, and show that the properties of the probability current are even more surprising: when the same experiment is described in a different Lorentz reference frame, the probability current may look very different; it may even exhibit (almost) discontinuous variations that have very little to do with those of the current of a classical fluid.
-This puts severe constraints on the construction of theories with additional variables \cite{DGNSZ}.
+This puts severe constraints on the construction of theories with additional variables, as emphasized in \cite{DGNSZ}.

-Somewhat related considerations have been developed by Gisin \cite{Gisin}, who emphasizes that even nonlocal deterministic theories cannot reproduce the results of quantum mechanics.
+Somewhat related considerations have been developed by Gisin \cite{Gisin}, who emphasizes that even nonlocal deterministic theories cannot reproduce the results of quantum mechanics while remaining covariant.
 Berndl et al. \cite{Berndl-et-al} propose a discussion that is also similar to ours; they put the emphasis on the absence of relativistic quantum equilibrium and on the possibilities offered by a multitime dBB formalism, leading to the introduction of synchronized $N$-path for $N$ noninteracting particles.
 Here we remain within the scope of standard quantum mechanics to discuss, for spinless particles, peculiar properties of the probability current.